 Details about the best-researched health benefits of cucumbers are provided in the paragraphs below.

 All cucumbers belong to the botanical plant family called Curcubitaceae.
-This broad family of plants includes melons and squashes.
+This family of plants includes melons and squashes.
 The cucumbers we're most familiar with in the grocery store belong to the specific genus/species group, Cucumis sativus.

 While there are literally hundreds of different varieties of Cucumis sativus, virtually all can be divided into two basic types: slicing and pickling.
 Slicing cucumbers include all varieties that are cultivated for consumption in fresh form.
 In the United States, commonly planted varieties of slicing cucumber include Dasher, Conquistador, Slicemaster, Victory, Comet, Burpee Hybrid, and Sprint.
 These varieties tend to be fairly large in size and thick-skinned.
 Their size makes them easier for slicing, and their thick skin makes them easier to transport in whole food form without damage.
 (In many other countries, however, slicing cucumbers may be smaller in size and may be much more thinly skinned.)